navikt/aiven-cost/README.md

 # aiven-cost

-Because every project must have a readme
+Because every project must have a README